 After the lien has been recorded, notice must be sent to the parties involved, either by registered mail or served directly to the parties, depending on the state’s requirements.
 You must track and keep the documentation that proves the notice was sent to each party, in case you must foreclose on the lien.

 Most lien services will do the research to make sure the information on the lien form is correct, create the lien on the proper form, send it for recording, and either serve or mail notices to the affected parties.
-This means all you may have to do is fill out a form online and the rest will be done for you.
+This means all you may have to do is fill out a form online and the rest can be hands-off.

 If you decide to file a lien yourself, it is advisable to get some help, such as Rocket Lawyer, Simplifile, and even Levelset, to make sure everything is done correctly.
 Levelset is willing help you as much or as little as you want.